ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 </Accordion>
 ```

 That's not a way to live your life!
-Instead, you can use **inversion of control** so the user can render the accordion item however they want.
+Instead, you can use [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) so the user can render the accordion item however they want.

-Let's modify the `<AccordionItem>` component to accept an `accordionItem` snippet instead, and pass it the `open` state and `toggle` function:
+Let's modify the `<AccordionItem>` component to accept an `accordionItem` snippet as a prop instead, and pass it the `open` state and `toggle` function so we have access to them inside the snippet:

 ```svelte:accordionItem.svelte
 <script lang="ts">